eagle00789/N-Central/Azure Monitoring/Azure Automation Job Status/README.md

 - Automation Account Name.
 This is the name of the Automation Account, your automation is part of.
 - Runbook Name.
 What is the exact name of the runbook in your job you want to monitor.

-To get the Object ID, go to [Azure](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) and click on the app with a Certificate or Secret, then click the copy button next to the Object ID and paste this in the Object ID field of this service.

 For the other fields you need to fill out, you need [this app](https://github.com/eagle00789/N-Central/blob/master/Azure%20Monitoring/README.md) setup in Azure for the customer